ericamarroquin/LocalBusiness.Solution/README.md

 ```

 ### Create and update database
-* Navigate to PierresTreats.Solution/PierresTreats
+* Navigate to LocalBusiness.Solution/LocalBusiness
 * Run the command `dotnet restore` to install all necessary packages
 * Run the command `dotnet ef database update`
   - This will use the already existing "Migrations" folder to create the database

-### Running the application
+### Running the API
-* To run the application, navigate to PierresTreats.Solution/PierresTreats
+* To run the API, navigate to LocalBusiness.Solution/LocalBusiness
   - Run the command `dotnet run`
-  - If a host does not automatically show in your browser, enter, in your browser, the URL given in the console message when starting `dotnet run` from the previous step
+  - Follow the below API endpoints to query the database

 ## API Endpoints